snehauppal/Economic-Data-Repository---Sneha-Arya-Sophie/README.md

 scp -i ~/.ssh/ds2002/ds2002_shared_student_key \
     ~/Downloads/etl_cleaned_dataset.csv \
     student@34.48.211.118:/home/student/Economic-Data-Repository---Sneha-Arya-Sophie/data/
+## After that step, the dataset should exist at: Economic-Data-Repository---Sneha-Arya-Sophie/data/etl_cleaned_dataset.csv

 ### VM Environment Setup - The API is designed to run on a Linux VM.
 Enter your virtual machine and enter this
 sudo apt update && sudo apt -y upgrade